Content trust in DockerEstimated reading time: 8 minutes

-Content trust allows operations with a remote Docker registry to enforce client-side signing and verification of image tags.
-Content trust provides the ability to use digital signatures for data sent to and received from remote Docker registries.
-These signatures allow client-side verification of the integrity and publisher of specific image tags.
+Docker Content Trust (DCT) provides the ability to use digital signatures for data sent to and received from remote Docker registries.
+These signatures allow client-side or runtime verification of the integrity and publisher of specific image tags.

 An individual image record has the following identifier: